seanednd/The-Sins-of-Ha-sana/Sean-notes.md

 - Tradge fought at a fighter's pit and won 50 gold
 - Vram failed his robbery of the mayor's mansion and is being blackmailed
 - Researched my homunculus servant that will have the ray of frost ability when it's summoned
-- Seung contacted Vram incognito, part of the thieves guild
+- Seung, grave digger's child, contacted Vram incognito, part of the thieves guild
   - Lives near the graveyard
 - Kirion's men spotted in an abandoned butchery and reliquary in the west end of Liam's crossing
 - Found a hidden basement in the reliquary